D.Gray-man: Themes

-According to Hoshino, the series' main theme focuses on tragedy.
-Many characters such as Allen across the series suffer poor fates such as losing a loved one and being tempted to revive them by the Earl.
-Although this works, the people are revived as Akuma who consume the skin of their loved ones.
-This has led to her to state that an initial theme is that people should not be brought back to life.
-Although some characters like Kanda express unconditional love to Alma, their happiness is short-lived due to Alma dying shortly after this with another writer finding fitting for the series' dark narrative.
-Additionally, Allen's life becomes sadder across the series as he is forced to abandon the Black Order due to the Pope removing his rights as an exorcist and he is treated as Noah due to his connections with these characters.
-Nevertheless, Hoshino still tried to make it fun for the readers, stating that Allen will always have allies.
+According to Hoshino, the series' main theme is tragedy.
+Many characters, including Allen, suffer poor fates, such as losing a loved one and being tempted to revive them by the Earl.
+While this is possible, the revived become Akuma who consume their loved ones' skin.
+This led Hoshino to state that an initial theme is that people should not be brought back to life.
+Although characters like Kanda express unconditional love for Alma, their happiness is short-lived due to Alma's subsequent death, which another writer found fitting for the series' dark tone.
+Additionally, Allen's life becomes increasingly tragic as he is forced to abandon the Black Order after the Pope revokes his rights as an exorcist and is treated as a Noah due to his connections with them.
+Nevertheless, Hoshino aimed to keep the narrative engaging for readers, stating that Allen will always have allies.

-Another common theme of the series is the lack of black and white morality.
-Although Allen initially starts as a hero in the Black Order, their group are revealed to have created actions that might question the readers' thoughts in regards to whether or not the Order is good.
-Additionally, the Noah clan starts showing hidden depths despite their evil nature with the antagonistic Earl showing his care for the Noah Nea D. Campbell while Tyki Mikk questions Allen about whether or not the Exorcist should return to his "home" due to the way he has been treated as a result of being the Nea's vessel.
+Another theme is the lack of black-and-white morality.
+Although Allen begins as a hero in the Black Order, the group's actions are later revealed to be morally ambiguous.
+Similarly, the Noah clan shows hidden depths despite their evil nature; the antagonistic Earl displays care for the Noah Nea D. Campbell, while Tyki Mikk questions whether Allen should return to the Order given his treatment as Nea's vessel.